thelounge/thelounge/README.md

 ### Running from source

-The following commands install the development version of The Lounge:
+The following commands install and run the development version of The Lounge:

 ```sh
 git clone https://github.com/thelounge/lounge.git